-LENDER'S OFFICE

-LENDER

-This pamphlet is meant to serve as a summary of your rights and responsibilities under this loan.
+LENDER LENDER'S OFFICE SC Department of Consumer Affairs 293 Greystone Blvd. • PO Box 5757 SC Board of Financial Institutions.
+Consumer Finance Division This pamphlet is meant to serve as a summary of your rights www.consumer.sc.gov and responsibilities under this loan.
 It is not a complete review of the laws that apply.
 For more information on your rights, contact the South Carolina Department of Consumer Affairs.